 Commonwealth tax revenues for the fiscal year declined 2.6 percent from fiscal year 2001 tax receipts, the first year over year decrease in tax receipts since fiscal year 1962, largely due to the national economic recession during the 2002 fiscal year.
 Most major tax categories experienced collections below their budget estimate.
-Sales tax receipts, the Commonwealth's largest single tax category, were below estimate by \$59 million (0.8 percent).
-Within sales tax receipts, taxes on the sale or lease of motor vehicles were above estimate by 8.0 percent and non-motor vehicle sales tax receipts were 2.3 percent below estimate.
-Personal income tax receipts were \$738.7 million (9.4 percent) below estimate due to non-withholding receipts that were 21.9 percent below estimate and withholding collections that were 5.1 percent below estimate.
-Corporate tax collections were \$358.8 million (9.1 percent) below estimate led by corporate net income tax receipts that were \$217.9 million (13.3 percent) below the budgeted estimate.
-Non-tax revenue receipts were \$155.4 million (24.2 percent) below the estimate for fiscal year 2002 led by a decline in miscellaneous revenues, primarily earnings on investments[rd1].
+Sales tax receipts, the Commonwealth's largest single tax category, were below estimate by \$59 million (0.8 percent) while personal income tax receipts were \$738.7 million (9.4 percent) below estimate.
+Corporate tax collections were \$358.8 million (9.1 percent) below estimate and non-tax revenue receipts were \$155.4 million (24.2 percent) below the estimate for fiscal year 2002, led by a decline in miscellaneous revenues, primarily earnings on investments.

 Reserves for tax refunds in fiscal year 2002 were \$967.2 million, an increase of 11.2 percent over fiscal year 2001 reserves.
-Recent tax and tax rate changes are believed to contribute to the growth rate in refunds.
+Recent tax and tax rate changes were believed to contribute to the growth rate in refunds.
 Actual tax refunds in recent fiscal years have been rising at a rate faster than the increase in reserves for tax refunds, causing the amount of reserves carried forward from one fiscal year to the next to decline.
 At the end of fiscal year 2002, approximately \$151 million of reserves were available for making tax refunds in the following fiscal year.

 Expenditures of Commonwealth revenues during fiscal year 2002, including supplemental appropriations, and intergovernmental transfers, net of appropriation lapses, were \$20,874.4 million, representing a 4.5 percent increase over the prior fiscal year.
-A total of \$457.5 million of appropriations were lapsed during fiscal year 2002 as part of a comprehensive effort to limit spending growth in response to decreased revenues resulting from the national recession.
-The fiscal year 2002 budget relied on intergovernmental transfers for a larger portion of medical assistance costs than in fiscal 2001.
+A total of \$457.5 million of appropriations were lapsed during fiscal year 2002.
 Intergovernmental transfers replaced \$549.6 million of General Fund medical assistance costs in fiscal year 2002 compared to \$248.4 million in fiscal year 2001.
 Under these intergovernmental transfer transactions, certain county governments contribute funds to the Commonwealth to help pay Medicaid expenses.
 The Commonwealth receives these contributions as augmentations to appropriations of Commonwealth revenues for the medical assistance program.
 These augmentations have the effect of supplementing the amount of Commonwealth revenues available for the medical assistance program funding and are available to match federal Medicaid funds.
 Federal authority for Pennsylvania to use these county contributions to pooling transactions to match additional federal funds will be limited beyond fiscal year 2010.